 The Cosmological Constant and Dark Energy

-In modern cosmological models, they are both effects used to reproduce the observed acceleration of the universe.
+This insert explicates the cosmological constant and dark energy which are alternative theories used to reproduce the observed acceleration of the universe.

 2. The Cosmological Constant: